alpha01/reconquista-timeline/timeline.md

 - 702 ImportantEvents Witiza is elected King of the Visigoths
 - 710 ImportantEvents Witiza dies, but before passing away he inherits the crown to his son Agila.
 Bypassing Visigothic customs, resulting in political unrest
 - 711 ImportantEvents Battle of Guadalete, Visigothic crushing defeat.
 King Rodrigo killed in battle
-- 721 ImportantEvents Battle of Toulouse, Odo the Great's Aquitaine forces defeat an Umayyad army
+- 721 ImportantEvents Battle of Toulouse, Odo the Great's Aquitaine forces defeat invading Umayyad army
 - 732 ImportantEvents Battle of Tours, Frankish commanders Charles Martel and Odo the Great defeat an Umayyad army
 - 737 ImportantEvents Siege of Avignon, Charles Martel captures the city of Avignon in Provence
 - 737 ImportantEvents Siege of Narbonne, Charles Martel fails to capture Narbonne from the Umayyads